Everything You Need to Know About Outside Mount Window Treatments

 What Do Outside Mount Blinds Really Look Like?

-The biggest differences you'll notice between inside and outside mount blinds or shades is the valance.
+The biggest difference you'll notice between inside and outside mount blinds or shades is the valance.
 Valance styles will vary depending on the product type and brand.

-Outside mounted window treatments may also appear to "float" in front of the window.
-While inside mount is inset within the frame or may appear flush with window trim.
+Outside-mounted window treatments may also appear to "float" in front of the window.
+While the inside mount is inset within the frame or may appear flush with the window trim.

 an outside mount faux wood blind on the left and an inside mount faux wood blind on the right.